 Children are allowed only as registered participants.
-They must be at least 12 years old and in good physical condition to participate in the Summit and Barr Camp Hike.
-Children 12 years+ participating in either the Summit Hike or Barr Camp Hike, do have the fundraising requirements.
+They must be at least 12 years old and in good physical condition to participate in the Barr Camp Hike.
+Children 12 years+ participating in the Barr Camp Hike, do have the fundraising requirements.

 Do I have to raise money to participate?